Zulkifli Noordin

-Datuk Seri Zulkifli Noordin (born 19 February 1962) is a Malaysian politician and a former Member of the Parliament of Malaysia for the Kulim–Bandar Baharu constituency in Kedah.
+Zulkifli bin Noordin (born 19 February 1962) is a Malaysian politician who served as Member of the Parliament (MP) for Kulim–Bandar Baharu from March 2008 to May 2013.
 He held the seat as an Independent, although having been elected on the ticket and as a member of the People's Justice Party (PKR) but was sacked in 2010.
 Zulkifli was also the deputy president of right-wing Malay organisation, Perkasa.

 Zulkifli was elected to the Parliament in the 2008 election.
 His election had been contested by the defeated UMNO candidate; however the court petition to overturn the result was eventually withdrawn.
 In the 2013 election, he contested the Shah Alam parliamentary seat under the Barisan Nasional ticket and was defeated.

 Zulkifli is also a Sharia lawyer.

 Controversies

 Allah issue

-Datuk Zulkifli Nordin was a public figure in the controversy over the use of the word 'Allah' in a Catholic publication.
+Zulkifli Nordin was a public figure in the controversy over the use of the word 'Allah' in a Catholic publication.
 In response to the decision of the High Court allowing the publication Herald, Zulkifli stated "I can't understand how any Muslim can support this judgment".
 Zulkifli also called for the resignation of a Pan-Malaysian Islamic Party MP, Khalid Samad for supporting the right of Christians to use the word 'Allah'.